The Care Act 2014

 There is a new national framework to decide eligible needs

-The Care Act introduced a national framework to determine whether a person has eligible needs, meaning that regardless of where you live in England – the same criteria is applied.
-We think that the criteria is more generous than it was before the Care Act (especially for family carers) and we encourage everyone to familiarise themselves with it before any Care Act assessment.
-See Assessments and the Care Act
+The Care Act introduced a national framework to determine whether a person has eligible needs.
+This means that regardless of where you live in England, the same criteria applies.
+We think that the criteria is more generous than it was before the Care Act, especially for family carers.
+We encourage everyone to familiarise themselves with it before any Care Act assessment.
+See Assessments and the Care Act.

 Family Carers have new and strengthened rights

-During a Carer’s Assessment the local authority must not make any assumptions about what a family carer is willing and able to do for their relative.
-Needs met by a family carer can only be considered after the eligible needs of their relative have been determined.
-The local authority does not have to meet needs that a carer is willing and able to meet, but it’s important to make sure that all eligible needs are identified during the assessment to protect against any potential breakdown in the caring relationship.
-If needs are already identified as eligible the local authority must take steps to meet them without further assessment.
+During a Carer’s Assessment the local authority must not assume what a family carer is willing and able to do for their relative.
+They must first decide what the relative’s needs are before thinking about the carer’s help.
+The local authority does not have to meet needs that a carer is willing and able to meet.
+But it’s important to identify all the needs during the assessment to prevent problems in the caring relationship.
+If needs are already identified as eligible, the local authority must take steps to meet them without further assessment.

 The Care Act gives strengthened rights to Independent Advocacy

-People with care and support needs and family carers have a right to a Care Act Independent Advocate if they would otherwise find it too difficult to participate in Care Act processes, and have no appropriate person to support them.
-See Independent advocacy under the Care Act 2014
+Some people with care and support needs have a right to a Care Act Independent Advocate.
+This applies if they’d find it too difficult to take part in Care Act processes themselves, and they don’t have an appropriate person to support them.
+See Independent advocacy under the Care Act 2014.

 There is an emphasis on early intervention

-Local authorities have a legal duty to prevent, reduce and delay people’s needs from worsening.
-The aim is to have responsive local authorities that are able to support people at an early stage, to prevent and reduce the likelihood of people ending up in crisis situations.
+Local authorities have a legal duty to prevent, reduce, and delay people’s needs from worsening.
+The aim is to have responsive local authorities that are able to support people at an early stage.
+This reduces or prevents the likelihood of people ending up in crisis situations.